Maria-Christina Oliveras

-Maria-Christina Oliveras is a Drama-Desk nominated television, stage and film actress, singer and voice-over artist.
-She has performed on Broadway, Off-Broadway, regionally, and in films and television series.
-She is of Filipino and Puerto Rican descent and known for creating new roles in a number of world premieres including Here Lies Love, Amelie, Kiss My Aztec, Soft Power, among numerous others.
+Maria-Christina Oliveras is two-time Drama-Desk nominated film, television and Broadway actor and singer.
+She is of Filipino and Puerto Rican descent and known for her transformational character work and creating new roles in a number of world premieres including The Balusters, Here Lies Love, Amelie, Kiss My Aztec, Soft Power, among numerous others.

 Early life

 Born in New York City, Oliveras is the daughter of Beatrice, a nurse, and Luis Tomas, a hospital food service administrator, she grew up in the Bronx.
 She studied at Yale University and received her BA with honors in Theater Studies.
-While there, she was an active participant in Yale Undergraduate Theater, where she first met Alex Timbers, with whom she has subsequently collaborated on a number of projects, most notably Here Lies Love.
+While there, she was an active participant in Yale Undergraduate Theater,and graduated with Jeremy Strong, Kyle Jarrow, and Alex Timbers.

 In summer 2004, Oliveras was accepted into the Shakespeare Lab at The Public Theatre, where she studied with Ron Van Lieu, Kate Wilson and Michael Cumpsty, whom she later worked with on Broadway in Machinal.
 One of eight students selected, Oliveras went on to receive her MFA in acting from the National Theatre Conservatory in 2007.